The Brain Tumour Foundation of Canada believe that those affected by brain tumours should never go through life alone. Your vehicle donation can help!

 Close to home

-This cause hits close to home.
+As with so many of our receiving charities, this cause hits close to home.
 Two of our Donate a Car Canada employees have friends and loved ones who have been afflicted by brain tumours.
-When a life is lost to sickness like this, the ripple effects continue on in the hearts of those left behind.
-When a brain tumour is survived, lives continue to be altered by after effects.

 This is one of DACC’s 800+ Canadian charities.
 We’ve made them our charity of the month for February.
 If you, or someone you care about, are impacted by brain tumour(s), donate your car through our program!
 Every dollar donated makes a difference.